-A business credit report is a record of a business’s financial history which allows others to determine a business’s creditworthiness.
-The information in a business credit report is used to calculate a business’s credit score.
-In this article, we’ll review everything you need to know about business credit reports, including what’s in it, who can see it, and more.
+A business credit report is a record of a business’s financial history, allowing others to determine a business’s creditworthiness.
+The information from the credit report is used to calculate a business credit score.
+Business credit reports can be pulled from Dun & Bradstreet (D&B), Experian, Equifax, and FICO for a cost of $50 to $230.

-If you want to check your credit score and get a business credit summary before we get started, you can do so with NAV for free.
-You can also get full business credit reports from NAV for a small fee.
+To check your business credit score and get a business credit report summary for free, click here.
+You can also get full business credit reports for a small fee.

 A business credit report is a document that assesses the creditworthiness of a company.
-Business credit reports typically collect information on a company’s business structure, industry, financial performance, payment history, and more.
-A business credit report is used by vendors, lenders, and other creditors to check the credit of a potential partner company.
+It typically evaluates information on a company’s business structure, industry, financial performance, and payment history.
+A credit report is used by vendors, lenders, and other creditors to check the credit of a potential partner company.

-Typical information you should expect to find on your business credit report:
+The typical pieces of information you can expect to find on your credit report are:

 - General company information